mattermost/docs/source/deployment/ldap-group-sync.rst

 Pre-installation notes
 ----------------------
-The group filter is configuration setting available under **System Console > AD/LDAP** and the synchronization of groups happens with the synchronization of users.
+The group filter is a configuration setting available under **System Console > AD/LDAP** and the synchronization of groups happens with the synchronization of users.
 The group feature has no implications to users' authentication to Mattermost.

 Getting started
 ---------------

-Mattermost groups synced to AD/LDAP groups are configured first at **System Console > Authentication > AD/LDAP** and then on the new **Access Control > Groups** page.
+Mattermost groups synced to AD/LDAP groups are configured first at **System Console > Authentication > AD/LDAP** and then on **Access Control > Groups** page.

 AD/LDAP group synchronization
 -----------------------------

 To synchronize your AD/LDAP groups to Mattermost, you will need to specify the filter used to retrieve groups.
-Enter in the filter for your AD/LDAP group under **System Console > Authentication > AD/LDAP > Group Filter**.
+Enter your AD/LDAP group under **System Console > Authentication > AD/LDAP > Group Filter**.

 .. image:: ../images/Group_filter.png

-During the initial synchronization, AD/LDAP groups, nested groups, and associated users will be retrieved based on the filter you entered.
+During the initial synchronization, AD/LDAP groups, nested groups and associated users will be retrieved based on the filter you entered.
 Synchronization of groups will occur after user synchronization.

 On subsequent synchronizations:
  - Additional AD/LDAP groups will be retrieved if they match your group filter.